visit-dav/visit/src/doc/data_into_visit/VTKFormat.rst

     ...
     vn1 vn2 vn3

-The vector field section starts with a single line with the keyword `VECTORS` followed by the name of the field followed by the data type.
+The vector field section starts with a single line with the keyword `VECTORS` followed by the name of the field followed by the datatype.
 Next come the vector values.
 The vector values consist of three values per point, regardless of whether it is for a 2D or 3D mesh.
 The vector values can be split up into lines in an arbitrary manner.